Biman721443/Crickbuzz/README.md

 ## Challenges

-1. As every journey has some challenges.
+1.As every journey has some challenges.

 2.It was a little difficult to do this website alone in seven days.but i was able to complete my website in seven days.